-Segment Reporting by Region
+Segment reporting by region

 Secondary segment reporting shows earnings components and portfolio figures by regional aspects.
 Allocation criteria are the headquarters of the respective company.
-In addition to direct results, funding costs, capital hedging costs and direct management costs are apportioned to regions according to their causes.
+In addition to direct results, funding costs, capital hedging costs, and direct management costs are allocated to regions according to their causes.
 The regional segments under review are described below:

-Austria encompasses banking business, corporate finance advisory and head office functions for the bank's trading subsidiaries.
+- " Austria Austria encompasses banking business, corporate finance advisory, and head office functions for the bank's trading subsidiaries. - " Western Europe This segment comprises the commodity trading subsidiaries in Germany and Switzerland. - " USA In the United States another commodity trading subsidiary is located.

-Western Europe

-This segment comprises the commodity trading subsidiaries in Germany and Switzerland.

-USA

-In the United States another commodity trading subsidiary is located.

-The regional distribution according to the domicile of the company leads to the following table:
+The regional distribution according to the respective location of the branch offices is as follows: